Wonders of the West Coast and Kimberley

 Perth - Geraldton

 Talk about starting on a high.
-First stop is Yanchep National Park, where, on a MAKE TRAVEL MATTER® Experience, your Aboriginal guide decodes native plants and tells Dreamtime stories.
-Just as scene-stealing are Nambung National Park’s Pinnacles, limestone structures jutting into the sky.
-Arriving in Geraldton, pay homage to sailors lost during WWII at the HMAS Sydney Memorial.
+First stop is Yanchep National Park, where, on a MAKE TRAVEL MATTER® Experience, your Aboriginal guide decodes native plants and tells Dreamtime stories of how the land was created.
+Prepare to get hands-on, tasting bush tucker and even playing the didgeridoo.
+Well, trying to play it… Just as scene-stealing are Nambung National Park’s Pinnacles, a staggering collection of natural limestone structures, jutting into the sky.
+Some 30,000 years ago, the sea receded and left deposits of shells.
+Over time, coastal winds removed the sand, leaving behind this surreal moonscape.
+Arriving in Geraldton, pay homage to the 645 Australian sailors who were lost off the WA coast during WWII at the HMAS Sydney Memorial.
+Then discover the rest of the seaside town at your own pace, wandering the foreshore or visiting the cathedral.

 Accommodation: